pinot-contrib/pinot-docs/basics/indexing/forward-index.md

 An alternative method to configure the raw format parameters is available.
 This older approach can still be used, although it is not recommended.
 Here are the details of this older method:

 * `chunkCompressionType`: This parameter can be defined as a sibling of `name` and `encodingType` in the `fieldConfigList` section.
 * `deriveNumDocsPerChunk`: You can configure this parameter with the property `deriveNumDocsPerChunkForRawIndex`.
-Please note that in `properties`, all values must be strings, so valid values for this property are `"true"` and `"false"`.
+Note that in `properties`, all values must be strings, so valid values for this property are `"true"` and `"false"`.
 * `rawIndexWriterVersion`: This parameter can be configured using the property `rawIndexWriterVersion`.
 Again, in `properties`, all values must be strings, so valid values for this property are `"2"`, `"3"`, and so on.

 For example: